astronomer/docs/astro/manage-deployments-as-code.md

 Specifically, you can:

 - Create a template file from an existing Deployment and use it to create another Deployment with the same configurations.
 This is an alternative to creating a new Deployment in the Cloud UI and manually copying configurations.
 - Store a Deployment file that represents the configurations of an existing Deployment.
-You can make changes to this file to update a Deployment faster and more easily than doing so with the Cloud UI or individual Astro CLI flags.
+You can make changes to this file to update a Deployment faster and more easily than doing so with the Cloud UI or individual Astro CLI commands.
 - Save a template file in a central GitHub repository and use it as a source of truth for new Deployments that fit a particular use case.
 For example, you can standardize your team's development environments by creating a template file with configurations for that type of Deployment.

 ## Inspect a Deployment